73696e65/73696e65.github.io/source/_posts/2015-08-17-acid-server-1.markdown

 Could not enter data: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near ''1''))' at line
 {% endcodeblock %}

-Now I can use sqlmap and retrieve some useful information:
+Now we can use sqlmap and retrieve some useful information:
 {% codeblock %}
 root@kali32:~# sqlmap -u "http://192.168.80.158:33447/Challenge/hacked.php?add=Add+ID" --cookie="sec_session_id=1mo7qhj43ul3d90kin24am4531" -p id --method=POST --data="id=1" -a
 ...